2010–11 Persibo Bojonegoro season: IPL

-In late 2010, Bojonegoro withdrew from 2010-11 Indonesia Super League and move to 2011 Liga Primer Indonesia.
-Bojonegoro played their first game against Batavia Union on 9 January 2011, in a 0-2 loss at home.
+In late 2010, Bojonegoro withdrew from 2010 to 2011 Indonesia Super League and move to 2011 Liga Primer Indonesia.
+Bojonegoro played their first game against Batavia Union on 9 January 2011, in a 0–2 loss at home.

 Liga Primer Indonesia officials revealed Samsul Arif was a marquee signing, who sat outside the club's Liga Primer Indonesia salary cap.

 Squad

 As of 30 April 2011, according to the IPL official website.